DmitriiK/telegram_rag_search/README.md

 - for configuring of ES indexes I'm using [yml files like this](src/elastic_search/index_settings.yml)

+#### Setup
+- use _pipenv install_ command to install deependencies
+- use [docker-compose.yaml](docker-compose.yaml) file to launch Elastick Search container
+- mind basic parameters inside [config file](src/config.py)
+- assing you api key either in your env variable, or to .env file

 ### Not implemented yet, but in plans
 - Make from this telegram bot, or\and make Streamlit application as UI.
 - create ETL for pulling the new messages from the chat and pushing the documents to ES index